64bleat/Euler-Solver/README.md

 Spoilers!
 -
 Don't open the problem classes if you want to solve them.
-I'm only uploading this as an example of my own work.
+That's no fun!
+Besides, there's probably better ways.

 IDE
 -
 Eclipse Version: 2019-03 RC1 (4.11 RC1)

-Setup
--
-* Create a project folder in your Eclipse workspace and place all files and folders into it.

 Use
 -